clarkzhu2020/mysql2idl/README.md

   -port    the database service port
   -database the database name
   -idlfile   the filename of idl which will be generated.

+#### How to use
+#### step1:
+     Example: your mysql database as below:
+     host: 127.0.0.1
+     port: 3306
+     user: root
+     password : 123456
+     database : demo
+     there are a table name is : users

+     input command as below:

+     c:\example>mysql2idl.exe -host 127.0.0.1 -port 3306 -user root -password 123456 -database demo -idlfile users.thrift
+     (it will generate idl file users.thrift in the idl path)

+#### step2:
+     Generate project files in test path as below: c:\example>mkdir test && cd test
+     c:\example>hz new -module demo -idl ../idl/users.thrift
+     (then you will find all the hz projects files generate into the test path)
+#### step3:
+     Execute the example demo

+     c:\example\test>go mod tidy
+     c:\example\test>go run .

 #### ==========================================================
 #### Update information
 2023-12-29: issue first version 0.1